aquafemi/aquafemi.github.io/README.md

 # Modules

-## _blog
+## _blogs
-Blog categories where I make posts on things taht interest me
+Blog categories where I make posts on things that interest me

 ## _posts
 Written content that goes in my blogs